Super Bowl Ads Roundups And Top Picks To Watch For The Time-Crunched

 The best food ads round-up

-Curiously, Food&Wine missed the buzzy Backstreet Boys x Chance The Rapper Doritos commercial in this one, but the did include Canadian crooner Michael Bublé's Bubly water ad, which, unsurprisingly, is a riff on his last name.
+Curiously, Food&Wine missed the buzzy Backstreet Boys x Chance The Rapper Doritos commercial in this one, but they did include an unusual Stella Artois spot featuring pop-culture icons The Dude and Carrie Bradshaw.

 The very long Super Bowl ad featuring John Malkovich